Witte Software® https://www.modbustools.com

 Use the Copy button to copy selected Tx/Rx strings to the clipboard.

-You can log data to either a text file or direct to Microsoft Excel.
+You can log data either to a text file or directly into Microsoft Excel.

-Each Modbus Window logs to its individual text file.
+Each Modbus window logs to its own text file.

 Modbus data log